Annie-Zhu1210/CASA0021_GPP_Group1/README.md

 > Image placeholder: insert Figure 9 Schedule Function.

-#### Display Configuration

 Issues with pixel corruption and colour display in the display occurred due to the ILI9488 driver used in the TFT screen hardware specification not matching the LovyanGFX configuration.
 This was addressed through six explicit settings in the code. `cfg.dlen_16bit = false;` was vital to allowing the ILI9488 to support the LovyanGFX default 16-bit colour parallel bus by force correcting the 18-bit transmission.
 The signal sent by the default 2MHz was unstable in the ESP32 parallel bus, making updates unreliable.
 Changing it to `cfg.freq_write = 8000000` resolved it.
 An explicit read frequency, `cfg.freq_read = 4000000`, was needed to reduce unpredictable display colours, as undefined read clocks lead to unpredictable results.
 Readability was disabled using `readable = false` to prevent bus conflicts, as the display's read pin is tied to a high voltage of 3.3V.
 ILI9488 and LovyanGFX expect colour data in varying formats (RGB, BGR). `rgb_order = false` was added to ensure the correct channel order.
 LovyanGFX's assumption of bus sharing was corrected.

 > Image placeholder: insert pixelated free status display figure.

-#### MQTT Communication

 The two MoodLink devices communicate over MQTT, which is a lightweight communication protocol widely used in IoT products (Bandyopadhyay and Bhattacharyya, 2013).
 The selection of MQTT allows a direct communication approach without knowing IP addresses and a robust system with retained status messages after device reconnection (Naik, 2017).
 Each device publishes to four topics: emotional status, time in Unix timestamp, timezone index, and heartbeat.
 Status updates are transmitted immediately on user interaction.
 The heartbeat was a final design to improve the online/offline indication.
 Each device publishes a heartbeat every five seconds regardless of activities.
 If no message is received from the partner device for 130 seconds, the device marks the paired device as offline and displays the time when the partner was last seen.
 This design ensures the connection state is always communicated to the user rather than silently failing, which is central to MoodLink's aim of providing emotional reassurance rather than uncertainty.

 ### Enclosure

-The enclosure was developed as a communicative part.
+The enclosure (Figure 3.2.1 - Figure 3.2.3) was developed as a communicative part.
 All models were built in Fusion 360 and 3D printed in PLA.
 It integrates all the components and internal wiring into a compact desktop object.
 The screen is recessed into the upper section.
 The rotary knob is placed centrally to support comfortable interaction.
-A knob cover unifies the overall appearance colour and a logo nameplate highlights the unique product features.
+A knob cover (Figure 3.2.4) unifies the overall appearance colour and a logo nameplate (Figure 3.2.5) highlights the unique product features.

 > Image placeholder: insert Figure 3.2.1 The assembled enclosure 3D models.